lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * Try adjusting launcher grid.
 If possible keep it at default grid layout which mostly is 4x4
 * Try with a different launcher

-#### Dual SIM Signal
-* Android SIM reporting is not correctly implemented in some devices.
-So in SIM settings change to SIM1/SIM2 for voice calls for reading the signal in the app.
-Also Do Not keep Prefered SIM settings to "Ask" in Dual SIM phones else nothing will be reported.

-#### Signal not updating
-* There is a known issue of signal refresh with some phones and not a limitation of the app.
-A very few phones/ROMs dont seem to be supporting cellular signal strength update.
-Feedback by email would be appreciated
+#### New Android restrictions
+* All cellular and wifi scan functions need location permission in addition to enabling location from the status bar.
+The app does not need location information however cellular/wifi scan info may possibly contain location info from the cell towers and Wifi routers.
+Hence Android has mandated location permissions/location enabling for using these functions.

-#### LTE errors
+#### Errors
-* LTE signal reporting is being implemented in subtle variations by various OEMs and Carriers away from the Android reporting standard and hence some devices will not show the information correctly.
-Please contribute debug reports from App Navigation Menu • Support • Report Bugs so that all variations can be incorporated
+* Some devices do not fully support the Android reporting standard for dual SIM, LTE etc. Please contribute debug reports from App Navigation Menu • Support • Report Bugs so that all variations can be incorporated

+#### 5G
+* Will be coming soon

 <hr/>